Chrysler Building: Crown and spire

-The Chrysler Building is renowned for, and recognized by, its terraced crown, which is an extension of the main tower.
+The Chrysler Building is renowned for, and recognized by its terraced crown, which is an extension of the main tower.
 Composed of seven radiating terraced arches, Van Alen's design of the crown is a cruciform groin vault of seven concentric members with transitioning setbacks.
 The entire crown is clad with Nirosta steel, ribbed and riveted in a radiating sunburst pattern with many triangular vaulted windows, reminiscent of the spokes of a wheel.
 The windows are repeated, in smaller form, on the terraced crown's seven narrow setbacks.
 Due to the curved shape of the dome, the Nirosta sheets had to be measured on site, so most of the work was carried out in workshops on the building's 67th and 75th floors.
 According to Robinson, the terraced crown "continue[s] the wedding-cake layering of the building itself.
 This concept is carried forward from the 61st floor, whose eagle gargoyles echo the treatment of the 31st, to the spire, which extends the concept of 'higher and narrower' forward to infinite height and infinitesimal width.
 This unique treatment emphasizes the building's height, giving it an other worldly atmosphere reminiscent of the fantastic architecture of Coney Island or the Far East."

 Television station WCBS-TV (Channel 2) originated its transmission from the top of the Chrysler Building in 1938.
 WCBS-TV transmissions were shifted to the Empire State Building in 1960 in response to competition from RCA's transmitter on that building.
 For many years WPAT-FM and WTFM (now WKTU) also transmitted from the Chrysler Building, but their move to the Empire State Building by the 1970s ended commercial broadcasting from the structure.

 The crown and spire are illuminated by a combination of fluorescent lights framing the crown's distinctive triangular windows and colored floodlights that face toward the building, allowing it to be lit in a variety of schemes for special occasions.
 The V-shaped fluorescent "tube lighting" – hundreds of 480V 40W bulbs framing 120 window openings – was added in 1981, although it had been part of the original design.
-Until 1998, the lights were turned off at 2 a.m., but The New York Observer columnist Ron Rosenbaum convinced Tishman Speyer to keep the lights on until 6 a.m.
+Until 1998, the lights were turned off at 2 am, but The New York Observer columnist Ron Rosenbaum convinced Tishman Speyer to keep the lights on until 6 am.
 Since 2015, the Chrysler Building and other city skyscrapers have been part of the Audubon Society's Lights Out program, turning off their lights during bird migration seasons.

 Interior

-The interior of the building contains several innovative elements.
+The interior of the building has several elements that were innovative when the structure was constructed.
 The partitions between the offices are soundproofed and divided into interchangeable sections, so the layout of any could be changed quickly and comfortably.
 Pipes under the floors carry both telephone and electricity cables.
+The topmost stories are the smallest in the building and have about 5000 ft2 each.